BIOLOGIcal Orchard Care in Community

 As a participant of this course, you agree to follow Common Good City Farm’s COVID-19 Policy.
 Common Good City Farm’s COVID-19 Policy may be updated periodically, following updates from CDC and DC Health guidelines and we will email all participants when the policy is updated.

-As a participant of this course you agree to follow the Common Good City Farm participant Code of Conduct.
+As a participant of this course you also agree to follow the Common Good City Farm participant Code of Conduct.

 The Teacher